 Depending on the Writer, the Supremor is a cyborg and therefore partly biological.
 It's a gestalt made from the brains of the greatest geniuses of the Kree race (though whether it literally contains some part of those physical brains, or just digital copies of their memories, is not consistently clear).
 Hence the big blobby biological-looking face it uses as its avatar.

-Its long been assumed that Aquaman doesn't eat fish or would be offended by others eating fish.
-As of the DC relaunch, Aquaman shocks a restaurant full of patrons by ordering fish.
+It's long been assumed that Aquaman doesn't eat fish or would be offended by others eating fish.
+As of the DC New 52 relaunch, Aquaman shocks a restaurant full of patrons by ordering fish.
 As a telepath he knows the fish he's ordering have very low order intelligence.

 While he doesn't get bent about people eating fish, he however doesn't tolerate rampant killing of sea life.